dd-dreams/aft/README.md

 fail2ban only works on relay mode. fail2ban doesn't work on Windows.

 # Building
-Building is really simple: `config build --release` and the output will be at `target/release/aft`.
+Building is really simple: `cargo build --release` and the output will be at `target/release/aft`.

 # Comparisons
 This is the section for the people who might ask what is the difference between this program and SFTP or rsync.